Description of the property’s current condition and current use(s):

 Preferences and restrictions on agricultural activities:

-Farming methods are somewhat flexible, with a general preference for 'productive conservation'.
-I am not open to liberal use of synthetic fertilizers or biocides, or regular tilling - priority must be given to conserve ecosystem services.
+Farming methods are somewhat flexible, with a general preference for 'productive conservation' and minimal use of fossil fuel-based inputs.
+Priority is given to conserve ecosystem services.
 The soil is heavy and the water table is high, so farming relying extensively on machinery will be difficult.
 This land is better suited for lighter equipment, animals, and human labor.

 In my own tree-related work on-site I use mostly hand tools, a pickup truck for moving materials, and no synthetic inputs.
 My background is in forestry and includes education in agronomy.